Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/zero-waste-starter-kit

-Plus, Etsy offers free shipping on orders from Battle Green Box that are £25 or over, then receiving the item only 2-3 days later.
+Plus, Etsy offers free shipping on orders from Battle Green Box for the majority of their items, if you live in the UK, then receiving them only 2-3 days later.
 After all, this is an Etsy bestseller – they have to get it to their customers quick!

 Benefits to the zero waste starter kit